-There may never be a “perfect time” to come out, it will always be subjective.
-Many young apostates have never had to have a conversation as difficult as coming out to their family or friends, and some, particularly from more collectivist cultures, may have never opposed the power dynamics that exist in their house at all.
-This means that it can be hard to see a future where the healing process has begun or you have moved on, and this in turn can affect whether you think the time is right.
+There may never be a perfect time to come out.
+Many apostates have never had to have a conversation as difficult as telling their family or friends they no longer believe.
+Some may have never opposed the power dynamics in their house at all.

-A checklist to thing about, if you’re reliant on your family, might look something like this:
+A checklist to think about, if you’re reliant on your family, might look something like this:

-- Am I financially reliant on my parents?
+- Am I financially dependent upon my parents?

 - Will I be able to stay elsewhere, even if only for a while, if I need to leave?

 - Do I have a support network around me that accept me?

 - Am I at risk of physical violence by coming out?